P.Wharton

 Approximately/W64cm/H28cm/D64cm

-Hope’s Last Call on exhibit at Manchester Cathedral during lent.
+Hope’s Last Call on exhibit at Manchester Cathedral during lent and throughout the COVID-19 pandemic.

 A big thank you to all the volunteers and staff of the cathedral for their support in bringing this together.